-UWDP: Stanford is 78th in scoring defense allowing 31 points per game, and 117th against the run.
-They have been much better defending the pass (37th nationally).
+UWDP: Stanford is 82nd in scoring defense nationally, and 116th against the run (the only Pac-12 team below Washington).
+The Cardinal have been much better defending the pass (37th nationally).
 How has the play of the defense been in your opinion?
-Who has stood out?

 UWDP: What is your prediction for Saturday?

 Hank: There seems to be an awful lot of negativity in those first five answers, but I still believe the Cardinal offense will be able to do enough to come away with a win over the Huskies.
 I feel like this might be the game when Jones and Peat are able to produce more of a running attack, and that threat from the backfield will open things up a bit more for McKee.
 That should add up to a 28-20 Stanford win.

 Thanks Hank.
 Be sure to check out Go Mighty Card